Get Tech Tips

 The start winding will just sit there open with no current load whatsoever.

-Before you say it (because I know some of you are thinking it), What happens if the run capacitor fails SHORTED?
-While that may be a theoretical possibility it is not possible in a practical sense because of the way that metal film run capacitors are made. the metallic coating on the internal windings is so thin that it vaporizes whenever there is a high current event like a short circuit.
+Before you say it (because I know some of you are thinking it), what happens if the run capacitor fails SHORTED?
+While that may be a theoretical possibility, it is impossible in a practical sense because of how metal film run capacitors are made.
+The metallic coating on the internal windings is so thin that it vaporizes whenever there is a high current event like a short circuit.
 The possibility of a modern HVAC run capacitor actually staying shorted is slim to none.

 Part #3 is coming soon—we haven't even gotten to start capacitors yet.

 P.S. – If you haven't already read Part #1, you may find it HERE.

 CSIR’s are antiquated?
 Are not CSIR’s still in use in most residential refrigerators?
 Right now, I’m sitting 10 feet away from a fridge that uses a CSIR compressor.
 In fact, most of the refrigerators, that I’ve worked on, use CSIR’s.
 Or did your point mean only “in HVAC”?